Sugar On Top of the Mix Bus

 In M/S mode you get two Faders for each Band; one adjusts the center content and the other the side.

 Here’s another example: Say you’re working on a folky, singer-songwriter mix that has wide-panned acoustic guitars.
 In M/S mode, you can treat the outsides of the guitar differently than you do the center with the vocals and drums, if you want.

 Drive on Over

 There may be some situations where you feel the song you’re mastering could use a little extra warmth and perhaps a slight softening of the transients.
-For such situations just a little taste of Sugar’s Saturation circuit can make a big different.
+For such situations, just a little taste of Sugar’s Saturation circuit can make a big difference.